International Development Studies (IDS) Co-op

 The Specialist (Co-op) Program in International Development Students (Arts/Sciences) provides students with a critical understanding of international development issues through a highly interdisciplinary approach, with emphasis on both development theories and practices.
 In the fourth year of this distinguished five-year program, students embark on an 8 – 12 month placement with an organization in international development.

 The Specialist Co-op program is completed as either a B.A. or B.Sc.
-The broad Social Science stream (B.A.) covers such areas as gender and equity, public policies in health, the economics of development, and media and technology, whereas the Environmental Science stream (B.Sc.), emphasizes agroecosystems and sustainable livelihood.
+The broad Social Science stream (B.A.) covers such areas as gender and development, human rights, project management, land economics, global health, economic development, citizenship and migration, climate justice and media and development, whereas the Environmental Science stream (B.Sc.), emphasizes agroecosystems and sustainable livelihood.

 The majority of work terms are with Canadian NGOs with overseas presence, local civil society organizations, research institutes, and private sector firms.
 The location of placements will vary according to each student's disciplinary and regional interests and abilities, the availability of positions, and the practicability and safety of the area.
 Placement employers are asked to cover the living allowance, and a stipend where possible, for the student.
 A variety of scholarships to support student placements are also available.